Liquid-Surf/css-direct-sso-auth/README.md

 # security

-Please do not use in production yet until we go through a security audit.
+Please use in production at your own risk, we havn't went through a security audit yet.
 Some security consideration are already written ./SECURITY.md
-There is WIP to fix that, see the branch `allowed_client_list`
+~~There is WIP to fix that, see the branch `allowed_client_list`~~

 # acknowledgement